faizu396/sm64ll-desktop/README.md

 ## How to build

 In the drop down menu, select a repo.
+If you don't know what this means, just choose sm64ex

 In the second box, type any name you want for your repo folder. it will display like that in the launcher build selection.